 In two words, IDE is a set of tools that all work together: text editor, compiler, build or make integration, debugging, etc. Typically, IDE is tied down to one coding language/framework.

-On the other hand, we have code editors, tools, that are implied to do just that – edit codes.
+On the other hand, we have code editors, and tools, that are implied to do just that – edit codes.
 The main advantage of code editors is the fact, that they, unlike typical IDEs, can be used to work with any coding language or framework of your liking.

-The main idea of the trading high functionality of IDE for code editor is the fact, that you will not have to get used to a new language or a set of tools if you switch from one IDE to another, which is quite inevitable.
+The main idea of the trading high functionality of IDE for a code editor is the fact, that you will not have to get used to a new language or a set of tools if you switch from one IDE to another, which is quite inevitable.
 And, vice versa, you sacrifice the simple workflow you get accustomed to using the code editor for the vast function and productivity you gain using an IDE.
 Any IDE has all the features of a code editor, but a code editor won’t provide you with the full toolset of an IDE.

 Free Online IDE Software